Abubakar612/DSA-Scholarship-Management-System/README.md

-# DSA-Scholarship-Management-System
+# Scholarship Management System (DSA)

+## 📌 Description
-A Scholarship Management System developed in C++ using Data Structures &amp; Algorithms to efficiently manage student records, eligibility, and scholarship allocation.
+This project is developed using C++ and Data Structures & Algorithms to manage student scholarship records efficiently.

-## Features
+## 🚀 Features
-- Manage student records
+- Add and manage student data
-- Scholarship allocation
+- Scholarship allocation system
-- Efficient data handling
+- Efficient data handling using DSA

-## Technologies
+## 🛠️ Technologies
 - C++
-- DSA
+- Data Structures & Algorithms

+## ▶️ How to Run
+1. Compile the code using a C++ compiler
+2. Run the program
+3. Follow menu options

+## 📷 Output Screenshots
+(Add your screenshots here)